hschwentner/hschwentner.io/docs/domain-driven-refactorings/index.md

 #toc_sticky: true
 ---

+**Warning:** This is unfinished work in progress.
+I hope it can nonetheless be of use.
+{: .notice--danger}

 “All happy families are alike; each unhappy family is unhappy in its own way.”
 This *Anna Karenina principle* applies not only to families but also to software systems.
 Different software systems suffer from different diseases and we need different cures for these.
 Many legacy systems suffer from:

 - model anemia,